By Steven Casals

 For others, learning the native tongue and local customs can take time, but is usually worth the effort.
 “In your daily life, you can go a long time without speaking Spanish, but it’s much easier if you do,” says Joel Moskowitz, a lawyer from Malibu, Calif., who, with his wife, Anna, moved to Roatán, one of the Bay Islands that is part of Honduras.

-“They have one of the highest poverty rates in the world and yet the people are not at all depressed,” he says.
+“We have one of the highest poverty rates in the world and yet the people are not at all depressed,” he says.
 “They are completely happy all the time and that is very, very cool and appealing to me.”